LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 To detect and monitor a mineral deficiency or excess; sometimes to evaluate your nutritional status

 Trace mineral tests are typically ordered individually to detect, evaluate, and monitor mineral deficiencies or excesses.
-A health care practitioner may select one or more tests based upon the symptoms or underlying conditions the patient has.
+A healthcare practitioner may select one or more tests based upon the signs and symptoms or underlying conditions the patient has.

-Sometimes more than one test is ordered to detect a single deficiency or toxicity, such as with copper and ceruloplasmin together to evaluate the amount of copper in the body or a group of iron tests (iron, total iron binding capacity, and ferritin) with a CBC (Complete Blood Count) to evaluate iron deficiency as a potential cause of anemia.
+Sometimes more than one test is ordered to detect a single deficiency or toxicity, such as copper and ceruloplasmin tests to evaluate the amount of copper in the body or a group of iron tests (iron, total iron binding capacity, and ferritin) with a CBC (complete blood count) to evaluate iron deficiency as a potential cause of anemia.

 If a person is malnourished or has a condition associated with malabsorption, a practitioner may order several trace mineral tests for an initial evaluation, then order one or more tests periodically to monitor the person's nutritional status and/or the effectiveness of treatment.

 If someone has an inherited condition that leads to excess concentrations of a mineral, or has been exposed to toxic concentrations, a test for such a mineral may be ordered to help detect and diagnose the condition.
 Additional tests may be ordered at intervals to monitor the person's condition.